 Notes

-- If the dough is really sticky when you're kneading, simply add more flour to the work surface.
-Just be careful not to add too much.
+- If the dough is really sticky when you're kneading, simply add a little more flour; just be careful not to add too much.

 - If you're in a hurry, make the dough the night before and let it prove in the fridge overnight.
-Shape it into the loaf, prove, and bake the next day.
+Let it come to room temperature, then shape it into a loaf, prove, and bake the next day.

 - Freeze the baked and cooled loaf for up to 1 month if desired.